 - Sani-Cloth® Plus

 - 409® Glass and Surface Cleaner

 - Gentle Dish Soap and Water

 - Virex® 256

 Cleaning and disinfection procedures are different for each of Zebra’s healthcare product lines.
 Different categories of approved cleaning agents include alcohol, hydrogen peroxide/acid, ammonium and bleach.
 Please refer to the guides below for disinfecting Zebra healthcare mobile computers, scanners, and printers.
 For non-healthcare models, please consult the user guide for the device.

 Disinfection for Non-Healthcare Devices

 It is important to note that the practices for healthcare devices do not apply to other enterprise devices.
 Unlike healthcare devices, industrial devices are made with materials that are less resistant to microorganisms and chemicals.
 Therefore, these devices require different cleaning solutions with less abrasive agents.
-The best practice for cleaning non-healthcare devices is to consult the manufacturer user guide, as we mentioned above, for each product.
+The best practice for cleaning non-healthcare devices is to consult the manufacturer user guide for each device, as we mentioned above.
+However, the following general guides can also be used to properly disinfect all Honeywell non-healthcare devices.
 If you need help finding the information you need, please let us know.

 Even if you are not in a healthcare field we still highly recommend routine cleaning of all enterprise devices.
 Once again, we advise all organizations to follow the steps outlined and routinely disinfect devices to curb the spread of disease.
 Please contact us if you have any questions about manufacturer-recommended cleaning practices along with what we and our partners are doing to help prevent the spread of COVID-19.